kubeflow/website/content/docs/pipelines/installation/standalone-deployment.md

     See the GKE guide to [creating a cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster) for Google Cloud Platform (GCP).

-    Recommend using the following gcloud command to create a cluster that can run all pipeline samples:
+    Use the following gcloud command to create a cluster that can run all pipeline samples:

     ```
     # The following parameters can be customized based on your needs.